Northeastern-MSDAE/IE7500/doc/final-report-sentiment-analysis-on-twitter.md

 - **Naive Bayes**

 **Hyperparameter Tuning:**
 Using GridSearchCV, we optimized model parameters (e.g., Logistic Regression with C=1, and SVM with an optimized kernel).

+For a complete list of model training, hyperparameter tuning, and evaluation, refer to **Appendix B**

 The comparison table below summarizes performance metrics and training times.

 **Table 1: Traditional Model Performance Comparison**